-I am a Doctoral Candidate at Harvard University, in an interdisciplinary program between Harvard Business School's Organizational Behavior unit and Harvard's Social Psychology department.
-My research focuses on professional identity and achievement.
-Specifically, I research professional identity construction and decisions, professional achievement among underrepresented groups, and professional identity disclosure.
-My research integrates several literatures, including identity, careers, status, gender, social class, race, and decision making.
+I am a Doctoral Candidate in Harvard University’s Organizational Behavior unit, an interdisciplinary program between Harvard Business School and Harvard's Social Psychology department.
+My research investigates how people think about, disclose, and express their identities during interpersonal interactions, particularly when these interactions involve status differences.
+I examine how intrapersonal and interpersonal identity dynamics influence relationships, workplace inclusion, and professional advancement.
+My research integrates several literatures, including identity, status, race, gender, social class, interpersonal interactions, intergroup relations, and performance.
 Before Harvard, I was a Research Assistant in New York University's Social Psychology department and a Senior Brand Strategist at Young & Rubicam Advertising.
 I received my Bachelor of Arts from the University of Pennsylvania.